Threespot/tolaria/README.md

 - Fully responsive, and we think it's beautiful too.
 - Automatically builds navigation and admin routes for you.
-- Automatic simple index screens and text search, which you can expand.
+- Automatically creates simple index screens and text search tools, which you can expand.
-- Tools to provide inline help and documentation to your editors.
 - Includes a handful of advanced form fields, notably a fullscreen Markdown editor and searchable select/tag lists.
+- Assists in providing inline help and documentation to your editors.
-- No passwords.
-Tolaria uses email-based authentication, and it's ready to go.
+- No passwords to manage.
+Tolaria uses email-based authentication.
 - No magic DSL.
 Work directly in ERB on admin forms, index views, and inspection screens.
 - Completely divorced/compartmentalized from the rest of the Rails application.
 - Easily overridable on a case-by-case basis for more advanced CMS functionality.
-- Designed for use on Heroku and HTTPS websites.
+- Designed for use on Heroku, in containers, and on websites with TLS.
 - Modest dependencies.

 ### Browser Support